 - a.
 From the initial date of permit coverage, comply with all relevant ordinances, rules, and regulations of the local jurisdiction(s) in which the Secondary Permittee is located that govern non-stormwater discharges. - b.
-Implement appropriate policies prohibiting illicit discharges,31 and an enforcement plan to ensure compliance with illicit discharge policies.32 These policies shall address, at a minimum: illicit connections, non-stormwater discharges, including spills of hazardous materials, and improper disposal of pet waste and litter. - i.
-Allowable discharges: The policies do not need to prohibit the following categories of non-stormwater discharges: - Diverted stream flows - Rising ground waters - Uncontaminated ground water infiltration (as defined at 40 CFR 35.2005(20)) - Uncontaminated pumped ground water - Foundation drains.
+Implement appropriate policies prohibiting illicit discharges, 26 and an enforcement plan to ensure compliance with illicit discharge policies.
+27 These policies shall address, at a minimum: illicit connections, non-stormwater discharges, including spills of hazardous materials, and improper disposal of pet waste and litter. - i.
+Allowable discharges: The policies do not need to prohibit the following categories of non-stormwater discharges: - (a) Diverted stream flows - (b) Rising groundwaters - (c) Uncontaminated groundwater infiltration (as defined at 40 CFR 35.2005(b)(20)) - (d) Uncontaminated pumped groundwater - (e) Foundation drains. - (f) Air conditioning condensation - (g) Irrigation water from agricultural sources that is commingled with urban stormwater - (h) Springs - (i) Uncontaminated water from crawl space pumps - (i) Footing drains - (k) Flows from riparian habitats and wetlands - (I) Discharges from emergency firefighting activities in accordance with S2 Authorized Discharges - (m) Non-stormwater discharges authorized by another NPDES or state waste discharge permit ii.
+Conditionally allowable discharges: The policies may allow the following categories of non-stormwater discharges only if the stated conditions are met and such discharges are allowed by local codes:

-31 New Secondary Permittees shall develop and implement appropriate policies prohibiting illicit discharges, and identify possible enforcement mechanisms as described in S6.D.3.b no later than one year from the initial date of permit coverage.
+26 New Secondary Permittees shall develop and implement appropriate policies prohibiting illicit discharges, and identify possible enforcement mechanisms as described in S6.D.3.b no later than one year from the initial date of permit coverage.

-32 New Secondary Permittees shall develop and implement an enforcement plan as described in S6.D.3.b no later than 18 months from the initial date of permit coverage.
+27 New Secondary Permittees shall develop and implement an enforcement plan as described in S6.D.3.b no later than 18 months from the initial date of permit coverage.